The ultimate Patagonia itinerary that will knock your socks off (and maybe your hat as well)

 - and campsites – located also at convenient places around the main trekking path, some of them located next to refugios.

-We have a comprehensive article about Torres del Paine, where you’ll find descriptions of hotels available in the park, and a separate article about refugios and camping sites in Torres del Paine.
+We have a comprehensive article about hotels in Torres del Paine, where you’ll find descriptions of hotels available in the park, and a separate article about refugios and camping sites in Torres del Paine.

 Search for accommodation in Chilean Patagonia